 The objective of making the scope of our assessment as broad as possible also leads us to propose including natural resource marketing/trading activities.
-These activities account for over 80% of Glencore's revenues.
-Whilst they are operationally very different in character to natural resource extraction, trading carbon-intensive products creates similar transition risks for investors.
+For some miners, these activities account for a considerable share of revenues.
+Whilst they are operationally very different in character to natural resource extraction, trading carbon-intensive products also creates transition risks for investors.
 Excluding them opens up a decarbonisation strategy that would simply transfer transition risk to an unassessed activity without any decarbonisation taking place.

 We do aim to exclude "financial trading", in which no change in ownership of the underlying asset takes place.
 However, it is not straightforward to distinguish this from other forms of trading based on public disclosure.
 In addition, some mining companies trade emissions-intensive products, but do not disclose volumes.
 We continue to solicit feedback on this issue to help develop a consistent approach.
+We also encourage companies to explicitly disclose financial trading volumes.

-Recognising that investors may want to compare production entities in isolation, we show the impact of excluding trading on Glencore's assessment.
-As Figure 2 highlights, including trading activities increases our estimate of Glencore's absolute emissions nearly fivefold, but in fact it lowers intensity by 18 percentage points.
+Recognising that investors may want to understand the impact of trading, we show the effect of including trading on Glencore's assessment.
+As Figure 2 highlights, including trading activities increases our estimate of Glencore's absolute emissions nearly fivefold, but cuts intensity by 18 percentage points.

 Figure 2.
-The impact of trading on Glencore's emissions intensity and absolute emissions\ capture Grupo Mexico's Transportation and Infrastructure divisions (25% of its 2018 revenues).
+The impact of trading on Glencore's emissions intensity and absolute emissions capture Grupo Mexico's Transportation and Infrastructure divisions (25% of its 2018 revenues).

 While we aim to cover a broad range of activities within this methodology, we do not intend to include activities outside the natural resources sector.
-Consequently we do not intend to
+Consequently, we do not intend to

-\ Based on original assessment published in May-2020 (see Carbon Performance Assessment in the Diversified Mining Sector: Discussion document.
+^{} Based on original assessment published in May-2020 (see Carbon Performance Assessment in the Diversified Mining Sector: Discussion document.